chrishenn/cuneb-chenn/README.md

     import modulename
     output = modulename.get(*args)

-To build a package distribution, run:
+To build a package distribution, including a source and a system-specific wheel, run:

     LIBTORCH_PATH="/home/chris/Documents/libtorch" python -m build

 Wheels with 'linux-arch' tags cannot be uploaded to pypa - see 'Manylinux' section below.

 If we remove the linux-tagged .whl from the pkg/dist/, we can then upload the package to pypi.
 Only installation from source will be supported, via the package-version.tar.gz file built by 'build'.
 Pip will download and unzip the package, enforce dependencies, provide versioning, and install from source.

+Alternatively, we can build only the 'source' distribution:

+    LIBTORCH_PATH="/home/chris/Documents/libtorch" python setup.py sdist

 To upload the dist/ directory, set `token=our-secret-pypi-api-token` in our shell environment.
 Then: